 Simply put, Media law governs what can be published and broadcast.
 A media lawyer covers legal issues that relate to the media, including everything from television, advertising and music.
 Often a media lawyers' case can include high-profile clients such as well-known music stars or actors.

-Sports law consists of legal issues when it comes to professional and ameteur sporting, this also includes areas like contracts, competition and intellectual property.
+Sports law consists of legal issues when it comes to professional and amateur sporting, this also includes areas like contracts, competition and intellectual property.
 A sports lawyer usually travels to different sporting venues, advising celebrities and negotiating contracts - you certainly need a love of sport to be involved in this field.

 Read our guide to the different careers in Law to find out more.